Stem Cell Therapy for Multiple Sclerosis in Thailand

 Multiple sclerosis is a complex autoimmune condition where the immune system attacks the protective myelin sheath around nerves.
 Progressive symptoms including fatigue, mobility issues, and neurological decline drive many patients to explore options beyond conventional immunosuppressive therapy.
 Mesenchymal stem cells have demonstrated immunomodulatory and neuroprotective properties in clinical research.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with careful patient selection and monitoring.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Singapore, Hong Kong, Taiwan and Australia travel to Chiang Mai for multiple sclerosis (ms) treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Multiple Sclerosis (MS)?